buskerone/sketch-doc-viewer/README.md

 - Double check routing system for a large scale app
 - Add 404 pages
 - Implement Sentry or similar for error monitoring

+## Notes

+If you see some warnings after doing yarn start, it's because of an issue with graphql-request library: https://github.com/prisma-labs/graphql-request/issues/311